 -

-Rural Areas: While internet connectivity in rural areas may not be as consistent as in urban centers, you can still find 3G/4G coverage in most regions, allowing you to stay connected while exploring off-the-beaten-path destinations.
+Rural Areas: While internet connectivity in rural areas may not be as consistent as in urban centres, you can still find 3G/4G coverage in most regions, allowing you to stay connected while exploring off-the-beaten-path destinations.

 -